 What Happens to Your 401(k) if You Lose Your Job?

 You may be required to complete a minimum length of service before enrolling in your new retirement plan.
-If you choose this option, ask for a direct transfer from your old plan, which is the simplest way to avoid a tax penalty.
+If you choose this option, it is very important to ask for a DIRECT transfer from your old plan, which is the simplest way to avoid a tax penalty.
 If your old plan writes you a personal check, you will have 60 days to deposit the money into a new plan to avoid taxes.

 Ask your 401(k) plan administrator to do a direct rollover to avoid unnecessary tax penalties.
 This means they will deposit your funds directly into your new IRA account instead of writing you a check.

-Option 4: Take Distributions or Cash Out Your Retirement Account
+Consider Taking Distributions or Cash Out Of Your Retirement Account